cloudspeech/houdini-talk/short-essay.md

 At the end, trans-dash-late _replaces_ itself _with_ the text itself.

-The trick is to keep a pointer to that text node before you vanish.
+Text is also a DOM node, so the trick is to keep a reference to that node before you vanish.

 Then, when the page language changes, we just update all the nodes, and bingo &mdash; no page reloads!

 The take-home message is this:

-You are in full control of your web component's behaviour, how cool is that!
+You are in _full_ control of your web component's behaviour, how cool is that!

 ### 5. Server-Side Rendering for the Enterprise